probot/probot/docs/examples.md

 ```
 # Post welcome message for new contributors
 on issues.opened or pull_request.opened
-when first_time_contributor # plugins could implement conditions like this
+if first_time_contributor # plugins could implement conditions like this
 then comment(file(".github/NEW_CONTRIBUTOR_TEMPLATE.md"));

 # Auto-close new pull requests